Why I hiked the Jordan Trail (and failed)

 At some point, it looked like if we cut through the bushes, we’d get to the river bank and walking would be easier.
 I followed my guide through the bushes.
 That’s when a thick, hard branch went right to my leg and I badly injured myself.

 I blacked out.
 The pain was so sharp that I screamed, and had to lay down for a good ten minutes to catch my breath before I could start walking again.
 And even then, I could feel blood running down my leg.
 I had nothing to bandage my wound, or to medicate it.
+I had close to zero notion of first aid (now I do, thanks to this post by Bemused Backpacker).
 I made a mental note to write a recommendation to carry a first aid kit to anyone setting to hike the Jordan Trail.

 I checked my cell phone for network, wanting to call for help, but we were in the middle of nowhere and there was none.
 We had been walking for 3 hours by then.
 I asked my guide how far it would be till we reached Al Bustan camp (or anywhere where there’d be some form of civilization) but I don’t think he understood me.